Aishwaryajadhav2000/TodoList/README.md

+React Project - To Do List

+run command => npm install

+to run project => npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.